-Spring is the perfect time to have a new family adventure, from late-season ski adventures to biking to secret hikes to gardening.
-Here are our best ideas; also check out our our calendar for more spring fun.
+Spring is the perfect time to have a new family adventure, from a new indoor play spot, to biking fun and hidden-gem hikes.
+Here are our best ideas; also check out our calendar for more spring fun.

 Outdoor fun and neighborhood explores

-- Go on a spring hike.
-Local hiker mom and blogger Jennifer Johnson has written up 10 of her favorite kid-tested lowland hikes that combine trails with an indoor nature center where you can explore more.
+- Go on a rainproof spring hike.
+Here are 10 kid-tested lowland hikes that combine trails with an indoor nature center where you can explore more.

-- Book a rustic retreat, Yurts are the new camping, and waaaay more comfortable.
+- Book a rustic retreat.
+Yurts are the new pup tent, and waaaay more comfortable.